GoogleCloudPlatform/stable-diffusion-on-gcp/Stable-Diffusion-UI-Agones/README.md

 3. TCP port 443/8080/8081 & 7000-8000 and UDP port 7000-8000
 4. For Target use gke node tag as target tag, e.g. gke-gke-01-7267dc32-node, you can find it in your VM console.

+**Note: for private cluster, a Cloud NAT is required for the GKE subnet. sd-webui need access to internet to automatically download necessary model files**

 ```
 gcloud compute firewall-rules create allow-agones \
 	--direction=INGRESS --priority=1000 --network=${VPC_NETWORK} --action=ALLOW \